-Before joining the Radiation Physics Division (formally the Ionization Radiation Division) at NIST he was awarded a National Research Council (NRC) Post Doctoral fellowship in the Atomic Physics Division were he helped expand the Electron Beam Ion Trap (EBIT) program to include the study of materials bombarded by highly charged ions using Scanning Tunneling Microscopy (STM).
+Before joining the Radiation Physics Division at NIST he was awarded a National Research Council (NRC) Post-Doctoral fellowship in the Atomic Physics Division were he helped expand the Electron Beam Ion Trap (EBIT) program to include the study of materials bombarded by highly charged ions using Scanning Tunneling Microscopy (STM).
 Dr. Minniti earned a Ph.D. in Physics at The University of Tennessee.
 He performed his doctoral thesis work at the Oak Ridge National Laboratory 7.0 MV EN-Tandem Van de Graaff Accelerator Facility where he investigated the emission of electrons from the interaction of ions with solid surfaces.
 He was a certified operator of the ORNL Van de Graaff Accelerator.
 He has experience teaching at the high school and undergraduate level.
-He is currently a member of the: HPS, American Physics Society, Mid Atlantic Chapter of the AAPM and the laboratory accreditation committees of the HPS.
+He is currently a member of the: American Association of Physics in Medicine, Health Physics Society, and the American Physics Society.
 He collaborates with scientists at other agencies and institutions and has publications in peer reviewed journals.
-He serves as a reviewer for scientific journals.